HRA Calculator

 File ITR Today File ITR Today

-HRA, or House Rent Allowance, is an allowance that salaried individuals receive from their employer for meeting the rental expenses of their house.
-The amount received is partly exempted from tax for the employee who is residing in a rented house.
-If the employee lives in his/her own house and does not pay any rent, the entire amount would be taxable
+HRA or House Rent Allowance, is an allowance that salaried individuals receive from their employer for meeting the rental expenses of their house.
+The amount received is partly exempted from tax for the employees who are residing in a rented house.
+In case the employee lives in his/her own house and does not pay any rent, the entire amount would be taxable

 HRA received xxx